 Traders can look for pairs such as:

-It is expected that BUSD will be one of the main base currencies on Binance cryptocurrency exchange platform.
+It is expected that BUSD will be one of the main base currencies on the Binance cryptocurrency exchange platform.

 Who supports BUSD?

 Although, this USD backed stable cryptocurrency is new to the market, it is expected to have multiple supporters.
-Initially, as the name also suggests Binance is the main BUSD supporter, which is one of the world’s largest cryptocurrency exchange according to trading volume.
+Initially, as the name also suggests Binance is the main BUSD supporter, which is one of the world’s largest cryptocurrency exchanges according to trading volume.

-Additionally, among the supporters traders can find PAXOS Trust Company, and Etherscan.
+Additionally, among the supporters' traders can find PAXOS Trust Company and Etherscan.
 The digital asset is also approved by the NYDFS.

 Is BUSD an ERC20 token or Binance Chain token?

-Although, BUSD is a Binance backed stable coin, it is not a Binance Chain based cryptocurrency.
-This is in fact a strategic move by Binance in order to be able to push the new asset into other crypto exchanges without limiting them to Binance Chain only.
+Although BUSD is a Binance backed stable coin, it is not a Binance Chain based cryptocurrency.
+This is, in fact, a strategic move by Binance in order to be able to push the new asset into other crypto exchanges without limiting them to Binance Chain only.